 For the purposes of this Master Program, "critical areas" include aquifer recharge areas, fish and wildlife habitat conservation areas, frequently flooded areas and critical drainage corridors, geologically hazardous areas, wetlands and streams.
 Under the GMA, critical areas are to be classified, designated and protected.
 In designating and protecting critical areas, the city shall use the best available science, consistent with RCW 36.70A.172.

+Critical Saltwater Habitat

+Critical saltwater habitats are as defined in WAC 173-26-221 as may be subsequently amended, including all kelp beds, eelgrass beds, spawning and holding areas for forage fish, such as herring, smelt and sandlance; subsistence, commercial and recreational shellfish beds; mudflats, intertidal habitats with vascular plants, and areas with which priority species have a primary association.